kevingineer/Sample-Projects/README.md

 ## Dependencies
-For this project, the scripts that were used to train and test the Toys classifier ran successfully on the environment as described below:
+Tthe scripts that were used to train and test the Toys classifier ran successfully on the environment as described below:

 **System:**
 - OS : Windows 10